Brendan Donovan Player Props: Cardinals vs. Guardians

 Brendan Donovan At The Plate

-- Donovan is hitting .247 with four doubles, four home runs and 18 walks.
+- Donovan has four doubles, four home runs and 18 walks while batting .253.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.